zwily/typus/README.md

     Typus::Configuration.options[:templates_folder]
     Typus::Configuration.options[:ignore_missing_translations]

-You can overwrite this settings in the initializer `typus.rb`.
+You can overwrite this settings in the initializer `typus.rb` and can overwrite options by model.

+    Page:
+      options:
+        per_page: 5
+        form_rows: 25

 ### Special Route